-SPES 175 Principles of Nutrition - 3 Credit Hours SPES 180 Medical Terminology - 3 Credit Hours SPES 200 Physical Education Activities for Elementary & Middle School Children - 2 Credit Hours SPES 205 Techniques of Officiating Fall Sports - 3 Credit HoursFall Each student will be introduced to the requirements of being a referee for fall sports (football, volleyball, & soccer).
+SPES 180 Medical Terminology - 3 Credit Hours This course is designed for those preparing for health sciences.
+It includes a study of basic word structure, prefixes, word roots and combining forms.
+Students will learn to correctly pronounce, define and interpret the medical terms which form the basics in understanding the organization of body systems and the professional language of medicine.
+SPES 200 Physical Education Activities for Elementary & Middle School Children - 2 Credit HoursFall This course is designed for prospective elementary classroom teachers and elementary physical education teachers.
+The course covers theory and techniques used for teaching games, sports, dance and gymnastics at the elementary and middle school levels.
+It has been designed to integrate theory and concept learning with practical laboratory experiences.
+Observation is required.
+SPES 205 Techniques of Officiating Fall Sports - 3 Credit HoursFall Each student will be introduced to the requirements of being a referee for fall sports (football, volleyball, & soccer).
 The issues being discussed will be rules, proper positioning, the mechanics, legal issues and conflict resolution, all part of being a qualified referee.
 SPES 206 Techniques of Officiating Spring Sports - 3 Credit HoursSpring Each student will be introduced to the requirements of being a referee for spring sports (basketball, baseball/softball, and track and field).
 The issues being discussed will be rules, proper positioning, the mechanics, legal issues and conflict resolution, all part of being a qualified referee.
-SPES 225 Philosophy of Coaching - 2 Credit Hours SPES 232/ BSHS 232 Human Sexuality - 3 Credit Hours SPES 256 Care & Prevention of Athletic Injuries - 3 Credit Hours SPES 260 Rhythmic Activities & Dance - 1 Credit HourSpring Designed for the professional and for the certified teacher, this course places special emphasis on perceptual motor skills integrated with dance and rhythmic activities that are both age-appropriate and developmentally appropriate.
+SPES 225 Philosophy of Coaching - 2 Credit Hours SPES 232/ BSHS 232 Human Sexuality - 3 Credit HoursFall Emphasis is given to the interplay of the biological, psychological, social and cultural aspects of sexuality.
+Emphasis will be given to sexually transmitted diseases, their treatments and prevention.
+SPES 235 Pharmacology for Exercise and Health Professionals - 3 Credit HoursSpring This course will provide an overview of the characteristics of major drug groups and interactions among these groups.
+The course will emphasize mechanisms of action and side effects of drugs as well as factors which influence the activity of drugs.
+SPES 256 Care & Prevention of Athletic Injuries - 3 Credit HoursFall This course is designed for prospective athletic coaches, athletic trainers and physical education teachers.
+It covers in detail the care and prevention of common injuries found in physical education and athletic programs.
+SPES 260 Rhythmic Activities &amp; Dance - 1 Credit HourSpring Designed for the professional and for the certified teacher, this course places special emphasis on perceptual motor skills integrated with dance and rhythmic activities that are both age-appropriate and developmentally appropriate.
 It also includes an introduction to round, folk, square, aerobic and ballroom dancing.
-SPES 286 Special Topics - Variable Credit On Demand SPES 290 Independent Study - Variable CreditOn Demand SPES 315 Adaptive Physical Education - 3 Credit Hours
+SPES 286 Special Topics - Variable Credit On Demand SPES 290 Independent Study - Variable Credit On Demand SPES 315 Adaptive Physical Education - 3 Credit Hours